timescale/docs/use-timescale/compression/index.md

 data to the form of compressed columns.
 This occurs across chunks of Timescale hypertables.

-*   [Learn about compression][compression] to understand how it works before you begin using it.
 *   [Manually compress][manual-compression] specific chunks.
 *   [Decompress chunks][decompress-chunks] to manually decompress specific chunks.
 *   [Backfill historical data][backfill-historical] to insert a batch of data